Ben Whishaw named best actor at top British TV awards

 The award for best actress at the British Academy Television Awards went to Sheridan Smith for playing the wife of the great train robber Ronnie Biggs in ITV’s “Mrs Biggs”.

-The biggest winner of the night was the BBC comedy programme “Twenty Twelve” about organisers of the 2012 Olympics, which won best situation comedy and nabbed the award for best female in a comedy programme for actress Olivia Colman.
+The biggest winner of the night was the BBC comedy program “Twenty Twelve” about organizers of the 2012 Olympics, which won best situation comedy and nabbed the award for best female in a comedy program for actress Olivia Colman.

 Colman also won best supporting actress for “Accused”.